-Landlord who demanded sex from tenants agrees to pay $4.5M
+Landlord accused of demanding sex from tenants to pay $4.5M

 The action against Joseph Centanni resolves a lawsuit filed in August 2020 that accused Centanni of engaging in “severe or pervasive sexual harassment” over a period of approximately 15 years.
 The settlement still must be approved by a federal judge.

-According to the lawsuit, Centanni owns numerous properties in and around the city of Elizabeth that accept federal Section 8 housing vouchers.
+According to the lawsuit, Centanni has owned numerous properties in and around the city of Elizabeth that accept federal Section 8 housing vouchers.
 He allegedly demanded oral sex in exchange for helping residents stay in their housing or receive rent assistance, and threatened to evict tenants who rejected his advances.

 He would often take tenants or prospective tenants to empty apartments or storage rooms and ask them for massages, expose himself and force them to touch him sexually, according to the lawsuit.
 The victims numbered in the dozens though more could be identified, the DOJ said Tuesday.